1980 United States presidential election: Results

-Survey research and post-election polling indicated that the landslide result had been more a repudiation of Carter than an embrace of Reagan and his conservatism.
-However, the public was aware that Reagan would move the nation in a more conservative direction, and were, apparently, willing to give it a chance to avoid four more years of Carter.
+Reagan won 53% of the vote in reliably Democratic South Boston, one example of the so-called Reagan Democrat.
+Survey research and post-election polling indicated that the landslide result had been more a repudiation of Carter than an embrace of Reagan.
+But the public was aware that Reagan would move the nation in a more conservative direction, and was apparently willing to give it a chance to avoid four more years of Carter.

-At 69 years old, Reagan was the oldest non-incumbent to win a presidential election.
-Thirty-six years later in 2016 this record was surpassed by Donald Trump at 70 years old.
-It was then surpassed again by Joe Biden who was elected at 77 years old in 2020.
+At age 69, Reagan was the oldest non-incumbent to win a presidential election.
+Thirty-six years later, in 2016, this record was surpassed by Donald Trump at age 70, and four years later by Joe Biden at age 77, and another four years after by Donald Trump again at age 78.